geotools/geotools/docs/user/tutorial/datastore/write.rst

    * Notice how the transactions only reflect the changes the user made relative to the current file contents.

-     This is shown after t1 commit, where transaction t2 is seeing 4 features (i.e.the current file contents plus the one feature that has been added on t2).
+     This is shown after t1 commit, where transaction t2 is seeing 4 features (i.e. the current file contents plus the one feature that has been added on t2).

    * This really shows that FeatureSource and FeatureStore are "views" into your data.